-A comprehensive budget travel guide to the Canadian Rockies with tips and advice on top things to do, best places to visit, where to stay, how to get around and how much things cost in Canada.
+A planning budget travel guide to the Canadian Rockies with tips and advice on best things to do, top attractions, must-visit places, when to go, where to stay, how to get around and how much things cost in Canada.

 Canada is a country where we spent a year of our life doing our Working Holiday Visas and as for the whole time we lived in Calgary, a gateway to the Canadian Rockies, we gained some knowledge and experience about traveling in for us two most beautiful parts of Canada - Alberta and British Columbia.

 HOW TO PLAN TRAVELING IN THE CANADIAN ROCKIES

 One of the hardest parts when planning a perfect trip to the Canadian Rockies can be narrowing down your itinerary because Canada is a vast country and unfortunately it is impossible to visit all places during one visit, but creating an itinerary goes hand in hand with other questions which will surely arise.

 We hope to give you answers to all the questions you might have before hitting the road.

 We also created this super useful post on Perfect 3 Weeks Canadian Rockies Itinerary which will help you decide what places you should visit.

 WHEN IS THE BEST TIME TO TRAVEL IN THE CANADIAN ROCKIES

 Well, this is a hard one as the weather in the mountains is always unpredictable and can change within a second.